 A Conversation with Wayne Gretzky

 Wayne Gretzky, nicknamed "The Great One," is widely considered to be the greatest hockey player of all-time.
 Following his successful career on the ice, Gretzky has stayed close to the game he loves.
-He was Head Coach and EVP of the Phoenix Coyotes from 2005 to 2009 and more recently was named the Vice Chairman of the Edmonton Oilers in 2016 and the official ambassador for the NHL’s Centennial Celebration in 2017.
+He is the lead studio analyst for TNT's hockey broadcasts, was Head Coach and EVP of the Phoenix Coyotes from 2005 to 2009, named the Vice Chairman of the Edmonton Oilers from 2016-2021 and was the official ambassador for the NHL’s Centennial Celebration in 2017.

 Gretzky retired as a player on April 16, 1999, after 20 seasons in which he dominated the National Hockey League unlike any player in history.
 Gretzky helped win four Stanley Cup Championships and three Canada Cup tournament titles during his illustrious career.
 He became the NHL's all-time leading goal, assist, and point producer for both regular season and playoffs.
 Gretzky won 10 Art Ross Trophies as the NHL's leading scorer, nine Hart Trophies as the League's MVP, and two Conn Smythe Trophies as playoff MVP.
 He earned five Lady Byng Trophies as the NHL's most gentlemanly player and made 18 consecutive All-Star Game appearances, securing three All-Star MVP Awards.
 Gretzky is an eight-time First All-Star Team member and seven-time Second All-Star Team member.
 He holds virtually every offensive record in the NHL and his tireless support of the game has contributed significantly to the popularity it enjoys today.